UNEDLabs/moodle-mod_lti_enlarge/README.md

 ENLARGE is a system for managing remote laboratory resources.
 More information about ENLARGE can be found here: https://www.nebsyst.com and https://irs.nebsyst.com

 This plugin will not receive further updates.
-For more updated versions, contact the authors and/or Nebulous Systems.
+For more updated versions, contact the authors and/or Nebulous Systems (contact@nebsyst.com).

 ## 2. License